 Having outgrown their space at the Enterprise Centre, Electric String moved to Hull’s Priory Park and subsequently bought a site at Hull’s Hedon Road Orbital Trading Park in November 2014.
 The new site is perfectly positioned near to the Siemen’s Greenport activity, yet still in close proximity to C4Di and the emerging digital and technology hub in Hull’s Fruit Market.
 All installation of Electric String’s products takes place onsite, from data and networking cabling to server equipment and racking, and it is then shipped directly to the customer, which makes the process extremely cost effective.
 The new Head Office site also provides the team with further office space, a workshop/depot area, and a boardroom come bespoke showroom where they can give live demos to prospective clients.

 After a merger in late 2014, the management team now consists of Managing Director James Ward, Operations Director James Symonds and Commercial Director Rob Sullivan.
-Electric String has grown from 2 employees to 12, and doubled its annual turnover in 2014 reaching £750k per annum.
+Electric String has grown from 2 employees to 16 and continues to grow its annual turnover, in 2016 reaching over £1m.
 Although, these achievements are not solely related to the merger, it did allow the management team to re-structuralise the business but Electric String has demonstrated instrumental growth from the off.

 Before setting up Electric String, James Symonds had studied at The University of Hull and James Ward had just returned back to his hometown after completing a degree in Electronic Engineering at The University of Sheffield, both are incredibly proud of their ‘Hull Roots’.
 Managing Director, James Ward said; “being based in Hull is so economically viable, we have a skilled workforce on our doorstep and overheads are so much lower than our competitors based in London, so even with travel expenses to and from the capital we can usually beat on cost.
 It’s also crucial that we are based so close to the Ports and P&O Ferries which is perfect for the Marine side of our business as we can get the ferry to mainland Europe and often be on-site within 24 hours.”